vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 For more information about running the scripts, including the tools or applications required for these scripts to work, please see the **[README](https://github.com/vegaprotocol/sample-api-scripts#readme)** in the root of the repository.

 :::tip
 Once you clone the repository, you'll find the script files on your computer by searching for `sample-api-scripts`.
-You'll need to edit the script files using a text or code editor, with the values you want for your liquidity provision, including the market ID and commitment details.
+You'll need to edit the script files using a text or code editor.
+Be sure to confirm the network you want to connect to, and change the values you want for your liquidity provision, including the market ID and commitment details.
 :::

 #### List available markets
+Test your script set-up is working by running the script to list available markets.

 You'll need  to identify which market you want to supply liquidity to, and add the market ID to your credentials file.
 Remember to change the market ID in your credentials file if you want to provide liquidity on a different market in the future.
 See a list of all markets and market IDs by running the following script:

 ```bash